US Navy warns China ‘you don’t want to play laser tag with us’ after a Chinese destroyer fired a military-grade laser at a US aircraft

 - Guang Niu/Getty

-- The Chinese People’s Liberation Army Navy Type 052D Luyang III-class destroyer Hohhot fired a weapons-grade laser at a US P-8A reconnaissance aircraft in the Philippine Sea last month, Pacific Fleet recently revealed.
+- The Chinese People’s Liberation Army Navy Type 052D Luyang III-class destroyer Hohhot fired a weapons-grade laser at a US P-8A reconnaissance aircraft in the Philippine Sea last month, Pacific Fleet said on Thursday.

-- In response, the Navy issued a warning on Instagram, saying; “You don’t want to play laser tag with us.”
+- In response, the Navy issued a warning on Instagram: “You don’t want to play laser tag with us.”

 - Chief of Naval Operations Adm.
-Mike Gilday confirmed Monday that the US government had issued a formal protest in response to the incident.
+Mike Gilday told USNI News on Monday that the US government had issued a formal protest in response to the incident.

 - Visit Business Insider’s homepage for more stories.

-The US Navy warned China on social media after one of its warships fired a military-grade laser at a US aircraft, telling them: “You don’t want to play laser tag with us.”
+The US Navy warned China on social media after one of the Asian nation’s warships fired a military-grade laser at a US aircraft, telling them: “You don’t want to play laser tag with us.”

-US Pacific Fleet revealed in a statement last Thursday that the Chinese Type 052D Luyang III-class destroyer Hohhot (hull number 161) fired a weapons-grade laser, apparently part of the ship’s close-in weapon system, at a US Navy P-8A reconnaissance aircraft.
+US Pacific Fleet said in a statement on Thursday that the Chinese Type 052D Luyang III-class destroyer Hohhot (hull number 161) fired a weapons-grade laser, apparently part of the ship’s close-in weapon system, at a US Navy P-8A reconnaissance aircraft.

 “The laser, which was not visible to the naked eye, was captured by a sensor onboard the P-8A,” Pacific Fleet said.
 “Weapons-grade lasers could potentially cause serious harm to aircrew and mariners, as well as ship and aircraft systems.”